 This is the site where students find information about and register for the SAT.
-Further, it provides information to students regarding the PSAT and AP programs.
-Also included is a very nice college search tool that will help you locate and compare schools that interest you.
-HIGHLY RECOMMENDED FOR CHOOSING A COLLEGE/TRAINING PROGRAM, SAT, PSAT, & AP TESTING INFORMATION AND SAT REGISTRATION!
+It also provides information about the PSAT and AP programs.
+It has a very nice college search tool that will help students locate and compare schools of interest.
+HIGHLY RECOMMENDED FOR CHOOSING A COLLEGE/TRAINING PROGRAM, SAT, PSAT, AND AP TESTING INFORMATION AND SAT REGISTRATION!

 This is the site where students learn about and register for the ACT.
 This site provides much of the same information and is similar in format to the College Board website.
 HIGHLY RECOMMENDED FOR ACT TESTING INFORMATION AND REGISTRATION!